pmoorman/growthcasts/collections/_posts/2017-07-27-Branding-Isnt-Your-Logo.md

 cover:  /assets/images/blogpic6.png
 navigation: True
 title: Branding isn't your logo
-subtitle: It is the name you own in someone's mind
+subtitle: It is a concept you own in someone's mind
 date: 2020-07-27 10:00:00
 tags: [Getting started]
 class: post-template
 subclass: 'post tag-getting-started'
-author: pieter
+author: caspar
 excerpt: Branding is an incredibly powerful vector in your overall growth mix.
 But you have to understand what it is actually about.
 summary_items:
     - Branding is much more than just your logo